ppy/osu-wiki/news/2022-31-07-osulazer-audio-design.md

 ![](wiki\shared\news\2022-08-01-osumonthly-1\sounds\osu.Game.Resources_Samples_SongSelect_select-difficulty.wav)

-This one was pretty simple according to him ⎯ *[...] it was just a woodblock sample with a bunch of processing to make it sound more (tonally) balanced and snappier.
+This one was pretty simple according to him ⎯ *...it was just a woodblock sample with a bunch of processing to make it sound more (tonally) balanced and snappier.
 I had tried a bunch of different ideas for difficulty selection, but turns out sometimes simple is best.*
 And I agree, simple really is best!
 Here’s a bit of trivia for you all, can you spot what these sounds are being for?
-Let us know below!
+Let me know below!

 ---
 <br>